 As a six, you may be known as the dependable one in your family, which can also lead to extra pressure to put other people’s wishes ahead of your own.
 With your tendency towards caring, you might feel more connected to the season by giving back to your favorite charity over buying gifts for everyone on your list.
 Try to prioritize and delegate so you can carve out time for what is most meaningful to you around the holidays.

 Type 7: Enthusiast

 Buddy is the seven-est of sevens, with unmatched enthusiasm and optimism for the world, which is why he’s on this list although he technically doesn’t become a parent until the very end of the movie.

 Nines are the Peacemakers, and they want to create harmony and avoid conflicts or tension at all costs.
-Ralphie’s mom strives to keep everyone happy at home, including Ralphie’s dad as things go awry after Ralphie gets in a fight at school, after the “accident” with the lamp, and the dog-destroyed Christmas feast.
-Don’t let family drama or fighting dampen your holiday cheer.
-Instead, embrace your natural ability to find the positive in just being together around the holidays.
+Ralphie’s mom strives to keep everyone happy at home, including Ralphie’s dad as things go awry.
+Like after Ralphie gets in a fight at school, the “accident” with the lamp, and the dog-destroyed Christmas feast.

 The tough conversations and uncomfortable boundary-setting this year may have been hard if you’re a nine.
 But since you’re naturally able to find silver linings, you can help focus your family on gratitude this season.
 Embrace your natural ability to find the positive in just being together with who you can around the holidays.